 This Info sheet must be given to the Chief Expert before start the Competition at C1.
-It will be appraised in module three.
+It is appraised in module 3.

 Layout for the free technique with coloured draft (plan) or coloured, printed photo, without dimensions.
 The Competitor needs to use the whole surface of the free technique panel.